yana-ponomarova/NER/readMe.txt

 Project: TestNER
-Author:Selsabil Gaied
+Author: Yana Ponomarova and Selsabil Gaied
 Creation Date: 12/01/2016
-Last updated: 15/01/2016 by Selsabil Gaied
+Last updated: 18/01/2016 by Yana Ponomarova

-Objective:Train and use a supervised NER model, given an annotated training set.
+Objective: Train and use a supervised NER model, given an annotated training set.

 Files: